jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/types-of-dental-prosthesis.md

     title: "<h1>Security and trust!</h1>\n"
     desc: "<p ><b>Two great benefits</b>.
 Every human being needs to feel good and self-confident.
-A healthy and attractive teeth will allow you to smile without any complex, increase your self-esteem and will make you enjoy a full life, without limits and full of satisfactions.</p>\n"
+A healthy and attractive teeth will allow you to smile without any complex, will increase your self-esteem and will make you enjoy a full life, without limits and plenty of satisfactions.</p>"
 paragraph:
   display: false
   image: "/img/slogan-teeth.jpg"